 Working with layers is advantageous because they allow you to design a single 3D model that includes everything needed for your working drawings while avoiding the frustration of having to deal with all of those objects at once.

 The Layer Set Defaults dialog controls which layer set is used when a particular type of view is created.
 For example, when a Cross Section/Elevation view is created, the Section View Set is used for that view; when a Framing Overview is created, the 3D Framing Set is used.

 In most cases, you can customize the settings in each of these layer sets to suit your needs without ever changing your defaults.
 You can do this in the Layer Display Options dialog, which can be accessed in a number of ways:

-- Select Tools> Display Settings> Layer Set Management from the menu to open the Layer Set Management dialog.
+- Select Tools> Layer Settings> Layer Set Management from the menu to open the Layer Set Management dialog.
 Click the name of the layer set that you would like to modify and click the Define button to open the Layer Display Options dialog.

-- Select Tools> Display Settings> Display Options to open the Layer Display Options dialog.
+- Select Tools> Layer Settings> Display Options to open the Layer Display Options dialog.
 Select the layer set that you would like to customize, make any desired changes, and click OK to close the dialog, apply your changes, and return to the active view.